Reasons To Strive For Financial Independence And What It Feels Like

 As an adult, the feeling of being financially independent is similar to when you get into your college of choice or land your first job.
 Do you remember turning 21 and feeling so thrilled you could legally drink at the bars for the first time?
 Those were the good old days.

-Life would have been very simple living off $50,000 a year in San Francisco or Honolulu.
-Today, we'd call this type of financial independence Lean FIRE.
-It wasn't a lifestyle I was ready to live just yet at 32 years old.
+Today, we call this type of financial independence Lean FIRE.
+It sounds like a great lifestyle.
+However, I just wasn't ready to live it just yet at 31 years old.

 Surviving Recessions